How to Make Straight Hair Wavy

 Knots:

-Use your texturizing or holding product as you twist a part of your hair and twirl them into little buns.
-Pin them up, let dry for at least six hours, and then gently pull them out to achieve a wavy hairstyle.
+Use your styling product, like Undressed, to twist sections of your hair and twirl them into little buns.
+Pin them up and let them dry for at least six hours.
+For tighter, more defined waves, create several smaller buns around your head.
+For looser waves, opt for just two low buns.
+Once undone, spritz a light mist of Undressed to enhance your waves with weightless hold and a touchable texture.
+This technique not only helps you turn straight hair wavy but also protects against UV rays and avoids the dryness often caused by traditional sea salt sprays.
 Even when you’re not trying to achieve waves, buns are a classic style for any hair type, even if very fine.
-Knowing how to do a messy bun with thin hair is an art but with practice, it gets easier!
+Knowing how to do a messy bun with thin hair is an art but gets easier with practice!

 Pin curls:

 Prep your hair as above, and comb sections from roots to ends to ease out tangles.
-Roll the sections into large pin curls, and secure each with a hair clip or pin, or you can use a rag-rolling technique by attaching small strips of fabric and tying up the curls.
-Once you have completely dry hair, remove the pins and run your fingers through your hair or use a wide-tooth comb to break the tight curls apart into nice, loose waves.
+For tighter waves, create smaller pin curls.
+For looser, more relaxed waves, roll larger sections of hair into bigger pin curls.
+Secure each curl with a hair clip or pin, or use a rag-rolling technique by attaching small strips of fabric and tying up the curls.
+For best results, consider sleeping with a silk scarf or bonnet to keep the pin curls in place overnight while minimizing frizz and breakage.
+Once your hair is completely dry, remove the pins and gently run your fingers through your hair or use a wide-tooth comb to break the tight curls apart into nice, loose waves.
+Finish with a light hairspray or finishing spray to help the waves last longer.